5th Floor, Brigade Towers,

 Hyderabad - 500032,

-Japan Anti Caking Market is segmented by Type (Calcium Compounds, Sodium Compounds, Magnesium Compounds, and Others) and Application (Food and Beverage, Cosmetic and Personal Care, Feed, and Others)
+The Japan Anti-Caking Market is segmented by Type (Calcium Compounds, Sodium Compounds, Magnesium Compounds, and Other Types) and Application (Food and Beverage, Cosmetic and Personal Care, Feed, and Other Applications)

 |Cosmetic and Personal Care|

 Report scope can be customized per your requirements.
 Click here.

 Some of the common examples of foods that contain anti-caking agents include coffee, cocoa, soup powders, milk and cream powders, grated cheese, icing sugar, baking powder, cake mixes, drinking chocolate, table salt, and canned fruits and vegetables as a firming agent.
 There are opportunities for growth from the emerging markets of Asia-Pacific, mainly due to the increasing disposable incomes from the region and consumer demand for processed food and beverage.
 The Japanese food industry is a saturated market, and it is looking at opportunities in the East Asian nations, and for the purpose, investigates the food practices and regulations.

 Calcium compounds are extensively used in food and beverage in products, like baking powders, desserts, custard mix, etc. Calcium aluminum silicate, calcium phosphate tribasic, calcium silicate are some of the most commonly used calcium compounds.
 Calcium compounds function either by absorbing excess moisture or by coating particles and making them water repellent.
 Calcium silicate (CaSiO3), a common calcium compound anti-caking agent, which is added to table salt, absorbs both water and oil.